SumoLogic/sumologic-documentation/docs/contributing/create-edit-doc.md

 ---
 id: create-edit-doc
-title: Create or Edit Documentation
+title: Create or Edit a Doc
 description: Learn how to create or edit a doc, write content in markdown, and submit your changes to our GitHub repository.
 ---